rohit-goswami/mrroh/content/posts/first.md

     caption: 'walking down streets of EVM opcode secrets'
 tags: ["Ethereum", "EVM"]
 categories: ["tech"]
-description: "In this series of blog posts, I am going to share my approach and learning while solving EVM puzzles."
+description: "As part of this series of posts, I will share my approach to solving EVM puzzles as well as my learnings from the process."
 ---

 Understanding EVM opcodes in gamified way!.
-If you are learning about Ethereum and Blockchain then understanding **EVM (Ethereum Virtual Machine)** will benefit you the most.
-Recently been solving EVM puzzles and believe me it helped me a lot to understand the basics of EVM and opcodes.
+To fully understand Ethereum you must understand **EVM (Ethereum Virtual Machine)**.
+I have recently been solving EVM puzzles, which have helped me gain a better understanding of EVM and opcodes.
+There are 3 puzzle series so far that I had found on the internet

-In this series of blog posts, I am going to share my approach and learning while solving EVM puzzles.

 Puzzles:
 * [By fvictorio](https://github.com/fvictorio/evm-puzzles)